cidrbl0ck/plugin-credenital-awx-github/README.md

-# AWX/AAP Crednetial Plugin for Github Apps
+# AWX/AAP Credential Plugin for Github Apps

 Was tested on AWX 23.5.1, but *should* work for newer versions with the plugin archtecture as both entry points are specified in the build.

 ## Usage
 With the continerized version of AWX doing installation of the external packages needs to be done at container build time.
 The best method of doing this is to wrap the task and web containers in your own Dockerfile and install this package.
+For RPM installation flavors see notes at bottom.

 For testing pruposes you can use minikube to install the package directly inside the container.